Lugribossk/dropwizard-experiment/README.md

 ### Setup
 1. Install Java 8 JDK.
-2. Install Erlang VM.
+2. Install Maven 3.
-3. Install RabbitMQ.
+3. Install RabbitMQ (also needs the Erlang VM).
+4. Install Docker (or Boot2docker).

 ### Running server
 Run `mvn install` in the root of the project and then `java -jar todo\todo-server\target\todo-server-0.0.1-SNAPSHOT.jar server todo\todo-server\config\config.yml`.